lucaslopez25/trabalho-POO-2019.1/README.md

 ## Agradecimentos

-À Kelvin e Bruno, da equipe do trabalho.
+A Kelvin e Bruno, da equipe do trabalho.